 12. Don’t Over-Process Your Photos

-Finally, you should resist the urge to use too many apps or overly strong effects when editing your photos.
+Learning how to edit photos on iPhone involves more than just knowing how to use the tools within an app.
+It also involves resisting the urge to use too many apps or overly strong effects when editing your photos.
 A lot of beginners make the mistake of thinking that using photo editing apps will turn a bad photo into a good one.
 It won’t.
 I know from experience.
 I have tried it enough over the years!

 Before using any apps you should concentrate on getting a sharp, well composed shot.
 Apps can work well to enhance a good photo, but not a bad one.